Chris Wideman: Montreal Canadiens

 Following his success in the KHL, Wideman returned to the NHL for the 2021–22 season after signing a one-year, $750,000 contract with the Montreal Canadiens.
 In 64 appearances with the team that season, he scored 4 goals and 23 assists for a career-best 27-point NHL season.
 He tied Jeff Petry for the most points by a Canadiens defenseman for the year.
 He assumed a key role helping to run the team's power play.
 Following the end of the season, the Canadiens re-signed Wideman to a two-year, $1.525 million contract.
-Wideman had used the jersey number 20 for his first season with the Canadiens, but he agree to cede the number to the team's 2022 first overall draft pick Juraj Slafkovský in exchange for an autographed jersey as a keepsake for his newborn son.
+Wideman had used the jersey number 20 for his first season with the Canadiens, but he agreed to cede the number to the team's 2022 first overall draft pick Juraj Slafkovský in exchange for an autographed jersey as a keepsake for his newborn son.
 On April 16, 2024, after missing the entirety of the 2023–24 season due to a serious back injury, Wideman announced that he would likely never play professional hockey again.
 Subsequently, Wideman formally announced his retirement on September 17, 2024.